dcsaorg/DCSA-EBL-Envelope/CONCEPTS_AND_BACKGROUND.md

 _**Table 7: variations of the transfer process**_

-The first version of the technical interoperability standards focusses on use-cases where either the consignee is named (straight eBL) or on to order eBLs where the subsequent possessor is also the subsequent titleholder.
+The first version of the technical interoperability standards focuses on use-cases where the consignee is named (straight eBL).

 Furthermore, the focus of these standards is on the transfer between eBL platforms.
 Title and possession may, however, also be transferred within a platform.
 An eBL envelope is only composed and transferred when eBL possession is transferred to a party on another platform.